craigatk/opentelemetry-gradle-plugin/README.md

 ### Limitations

+#### Gradle configuration cache

+There is experimental support for using this plugin with the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) starting with version `2.2.0` of the plugin.

+To use the plugin with the configuration cache:

-* Incompatible with the configuration cache.
-This plugin uses a `BuildListener.buildFinished` event, which isn't compatible with the configuration cache
+* With Gradle >=8.5 the plugin will auto-detect if the configuration cache is enabled
+* With Gradle <8.5 set the plugin parameter `supportConfigCache = true`

+Due to the fundamental plugin changes required to work with the configuration cache, not all span attributes are supported when the configuration cache is in use.

 ## Examples